fgnt/meeteval/doc/algorithms.md

         row: A single row from the Levenshtein matrix.
 It's length must be `len(a) + 1`.
         a: The hypothesis string
         b: The reference string.
-One update will be computed for every word in `b`.
+One update will be computed for every word (here: character) in `b`.
     """
     # Iterate over words in b